 An external auditor is then engaged on an annual basis to analyse the information acquisition processes, reporting criteria and results according to the ISAE 3000 standard of the International Auditing and Assurance Standards Board (IAASB), an international standard used to audit non-economic/financial reports.

-The Assurance activity for 2018 was performed by PwC which, once the audit was complete, issued an independent report available at the end of the Sustainability Report.
+The Assurance activity for 2020 was performed by Deloitte which, once the audit was complete, issued an independent report available at the end of the Sustainability Report.